 The proposed legislation, known as the Speedy Trial Act, aims to enhance the efficiency of the judicial process in Alabama by allowing the Chief Justice of the Alabama Supreme Court to appoint visiting judges in specific circumstances, particularly for cases involving violent offenses.
 The bill outlines a process for the Attorney General or district attorneys to request the appointment of a visiting judge, detailing the necessary information required for such requests.
-The Chief Justice is mandated to make a determination on these requests within 30 days, considering the public interest and available funds.
-The visiting judges will have the same powers and jurisdiction as the judges they replace and will be compensated for their services and expenses.
+The Chief Justice is tasked with making a determination on these requests within 30 days, considering the public interest and available funds.
+The visiting judges will have the same powers and jurisdiction as the judges they are replacing and will be compensated for their services and expenses.

-Additionally, the legislation establishes the Speedy Trial Fund, which will be used exclusively for expenses related to the appointment of visiting judges and will be managed in accordance with existing budgetary laws.
+Additionally, the legislation establishes the Speedy Trial Fund, which will be used to cover expenses related to the appointment of visiting judges, with funds managed at the discretion of the Chief Justice.
 The bill also allows for the reassignment of cases among judges within a circuit to promote justice.
 The act is set to take effect on June 1, 2025.
-Notably, the bill does not include any deletions from current law but introduces several new provisions to facilitate the appointment and operation of visiting judges.
+Notably, the bill includes new legal language regarding the appointment and powers of visiting judges, as well as the creation of the Speedy Trial Fund, while deleting any conflicting provisions in existing law.

 Engrossed: 12-25-32, 12-18-10, 12-18-61